usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _From Where You Came_, by Kara-Lis Coverdale
+- _animal body_, by Haisuinonasa
 - _Žaltys_, by Raphael Roginski
+- _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin
 - _Honey for the Ants_, by Wojciech Rusin
-- _From Where You Came_, by Kara-Lis Coverdale
-- _Music From The Merch Desk (2016 - 2023)_, by Aphex Twin

 </details>